aditi1403/Striver_Sheet/README.md

 # Striver_Sheet
-Solutin to Striver Sheet.
-Link in README.md
+Solutions to Striver's A2Z Sheet.